RMWinslow/mynotes/_posts/journal/2021-3-19-hiv-mixing.md

 Kremer [2]: Integrating behavioral choice into epidemiological models of AIDS

 Whitaker Rentin[12]: A theoretical model of interpreting the recenetly reported increas in homosexual gonorrhea

-Kremer [11]: AIDS and Imperfect Signals of Risk
+Kremer [11]: AIDS and Imperfect Signals of Risk :( Unpublished notes.

 Jacquez Simon Koopman Sattenspiel  Perry[13]: modelling analysing HIV transmission: the effect of contact patterns.